-As members of the Organisation for Economic Co-operation and Development (OECD), countries such as Canada have agreed to take every action to fight corruption.
-Legal measures to deter corruption are now in place in leading trading nations.
-Export Development Canada (EDC), which provides trade finance and risk management services to Canadian exporters, is committed to conducting business in accordance with Canadian law and the applicable laws of the countries in which we conduct business.
+Under the auspices of the Organisation for Economic Co-operation and Development (OECD), countries such as Canada have agreed to take concerted action to fight corruption.
+As such, legal measures to deter corruption are now in place in leading trading nations.

+Export Development Canada (EDC), which provides trade finance and risk management services to Canadian exporters, is committed to conducting business in accordance with the letter and spirit of Canadian law and the applicable laws of the countries in which it conducts business.